 It provides the best of both worlds: no messy cleanup and excellent durability.

 The product easily levels out no matter if you brush it on, roll it on or spray it on.

-This matters when painting cabinet doors that will require a layer of primer and two coats of paint on both the inside and outside.
+This matters when painting cabinet doors that require a layer of primer and two coats of paint on both the inside and outside.

 To fully cure, the paint needs 30 days.
 This means that you’ll need to be careful and gentle until the paint has entirely cured, otherwise, it may chip.

 Dark colors sometimes seem to take even longer to dry.

 Though this paint does level out, you need to be careful not to get too aggressive when rolling on and to brush on the paint.